taataa/tapspace/api2.md

 Separation of concerns
   transformation construction vs moving the element

 # Construction

 aelem = affine(elem)
 aview = affine.viewport(elem)
 alayer = affine.layer(elem)

+Allow affine elements without layer or viewport as an ancestor.
+This enables affinedom to be used for animations and transform controlling.

+# AffineElement

+To avoid duplicating the DOM structure, we must somehow be able to find affine properties for DOM elements.
+We do this by assigning DOM elements with affine property.

+HTMLElement.affine
+  AffineElement
+    el
+      HTMLElement (cyclic reference)
+    tr
+      { a, b, x, y }
+    type
+      element, viewport, layer

+Alternatively we could use dataset and an id.
+  Store all objects in a global map from affineid --> AffineElement el.dataset.affineid = Math.random().toFixed(16).substring(2)

+Why we use tr to store transformation when CSS transform has same info?
+  Assumption: Too much overhead from parsing the css values
+    possibly thousands of times per second.

+Instead of tr we could have { s, r, x, y } where s is scale, multiplier r is radians
+Also we could have all the matrix components: { a, b, c, d, x, y }
+We note that { s, r } or { a, b, c, d } define the vector space of the affine plane.

 # Get positions